Skip to main content

 Project directory structure

-Semgrep Supply Chain requires a lockfile.
+Semgrep Supply Chain can correctly parse code files and lockfiles in subfolders as well.
 Code files that use the dependencies in the lockfile must be nested in the same directory as the lockfile.
-Semgrep Supply Chain can correctly parse code files in subfolders as well.
+Lockfiles must all use the supported lockfile names.

 In the following example, Semgrep Supply Chain assumes that all code files using the dependencies in my-project/running/lockfile.json are nested in my-project/running/ or deeper directories.